 - Failure to yield to an emergency vehicle

-Sex crimes are taken very seriously by the Commonwealth of Virginia and the attorneys who prosecute cases on its behalf.
-The penalties for these crimes are so severe that even if the attempted act was never completed, you can still go to prison for a long time just for attempting to complete a sexual offense.
+Sex crimes are taken very seriously by the Commonwealth of Virginia and the Commonwealth’s Attorneys who prosecute cases on its behalf.
+The penalties for these crimes are so severe that even if the act was never committed, you can still go to prison for a long time just for attempting to complete a sexual offense.
 Some of these crimes carry a potential maximum penalty of ten years in prison, even for the first offense.

 Prince William County

 The District and Circuit Courts for Prince William County are located in the same facility in Manassas at 9311 Lee Avenue.
 The easiest way to get there is from Route 66.
-Take the exit 47 for route 234, and continue into Manassas.
-Take a slight right onto Grant Avenue then take a right onto Lee Avenue.
+Take exit 47 for route 234, and continue into Manassas.
+Take a slight right onto Grant Avenue, then take a right onto Lee Avenue.

 If you have been charged with a criminal violation in Fairfax County, and your case eventually reaches trial, it will likely be heard at the County Courthouse located at 4110 Chain Bridge Road in Fairfax.
 The best way to get to this location is from Route 66.
 Simply take exit 60 for Route 123, Chain Bridge Road.
 Continue for a few miles until taking a left onto Judicial Drive.